Meditation and Sport

 20 former rugby players were given 13 weeks to get back into their best shape possible.
 Yoga

-yoga and meditation are making impactful movement into the sports scene, and for very good
+yoga and meditation are making impactful movements into the sports scene and for very good

 There is no surprise that more and more athletes are recognising the benefits of yoga and

 meditation and incorporating these powerful practises into their training as a way to enhance

 their performance.
 Yoga and meditation are very effective practises which help to reduce

 stress so that high-performance sports pressure can be alleviated and channelled in a more